 Banana Pudding is a southern favorite and everybody’s grandmother has THE best recipe.
 Well, move over, Grandma!
-There is a new Banana Pudding in town.
+There is a new banana creamy pudding cake in town.

 Southern Banana Pudding Cake takes all the best things about banana pudding and combines them with cake.
-Seriously y’all….what could be better than that?!?!
+Seriously …what could be better than that?!?!
+If you love banana pudding you’ll love this cake.

 What is Banana Pudding?

-Traditionally banana pudding is made by layering sliced bananas, vanilla wafer cookies, vanilla or banana flavored pudding, and topping the whole thing off with mounds of fluffy whipped cream.
+Traditionally it is made by layering sliced bananas, vanilla wafer cookies, vanilla pudding or banana flavored pudding, and topping the whole thing off with mounds of fluffy whipped cream.

 Ready to learn just how easy it is to make this delectable southern dessert?
 Gather up those ingredients and I will show you….